jm1021/churchofjesuschrist/_posts/2023-08-20-romans-paul.md

 ### Understanding Grace
 Why is it so important to gain an understanding about grace?
-David Lang forwarded me and article.
+David Lang forwarded me an article, I made some adaptations.
 - <mark>Atonement</mark>.
 Appreciate and take full advantage of the atonement of Jesus Christ.
 Become Sons and Daughters of God.
 - <mark>Covenants</mark>.
 Gain enabling relationships with God the Father and His Son.
 Because of Jesus’ atonement, a grace (charis) relationship enables us to become like Heavenly Father.
 Become joint-errors with Jesus.
 - <mark>Faith, Reciprocal Relationship</mark>.
 Gain more spiritual gifts and blessings as we receive the gifts God has already given.
 Anciently, all gifts are reciprocal, covenantal and establish relationships.